bulatdavletov/Set-Theme-for-All-Components/plan.md

   - Prevent the "Components can't contain instances of themselves" error
   - Display list of instances with circular references in the UI
   - Added results screen showing detailed information after theme application
-- Modified theme detection to always include both Light and Dark themes:
+- Simplified theme handling to only use hardcoded Light and Dark themes:
-  - Standard themes (Light and Dark) are always available in the dropdown
-  - Any additional themes detected in the selection are also included
-  - This ensures users always have basic theme options available
+  - Removed theme detection from component instances
+  - Always use Light and Dark as the only available themes
+  - This simplifies the code and makes the plugin more efficient
 - Added dynamic selection updates:
   - Plugin now listens for selection changes in Figma
-  - Theme list and instance count refresh automatically when selection changes
+  - Instance count refreshes automatically when selection changes
   - Added UI feedback showing how many instances were found in the selection
   - Added a refresh button when no selection is present
 - Simplified the UI:
   - Removed the plugin name heading for a cleaner interface
   - Removed the Cancel button (users can close the plugin using Figma's standard UI)
   - Reduced the plugin height to accommodate the simplified UI
-  - Changed text display to a clearer format ("Selected: N", "Instances found: N")
+  - Changed text display to a clearer format ("Selected: N", "Instances with Theme property: N")
   - Added a section to display instances with circular references that cannot be updated
   - Implemented a results screen that shows successful updates and skipped instances
   - Replaced dropdown with segmented control for more visual theme selection
+  - Improved results display with cleaner design (no colored backgrounds)
+  - Added detailed loading states for long-running operations
+- Added functionality to skip instances that already have the desired theme:
+  - Checks the current theme value before attempting to update
+  - Counts skipped instances in the results
+  - Shows clear information about why instances were skipped
+- Added detailed layer counting:
+  - Tracks the total number of layers checked during theme detection and application
+  - Displays the count in both the main UI and results screen
+  - Provides users with insight into how many layers were processed

 ## Next Steps
 1. ~~Set up the initial project structure~~ ✅